Building your child's self-esteem

 Parents sometimes add to a child's bad feelings by using put-downs.
 "You're just like..."
 "You never do anything right."
 "Why can't you be like...."
 Put-downs are a sure way to tear down your child's self-esteem.
 Each time your child hears a putdown, he pulls a little deeper into his shell and becomes less trusting of himself and others.

-Now that you have an overview of self-esteem, let's look at what can be done to build healthy self-esteem in infants and toddlers, preschoolers, school-age children and teenagers.
+Now that you have an overview of self-esteem, let's look at what can be done to build healthy self-esteem in infants and toddlers, preschoolers, how best to support school-age children and teenagers, and support and tips for parents.